oracle/terraform-provider-oci/website/docs/d/core_instance.html.markdown

 The following attributes are exported:

 * `agent_config` -
+	* `is_management_disabled` - Whether the agent running on the instance can run all the available management plugins.
 	* `is_monitoring_disabled` - Whether the agent running on the instance can gather performance metrics and monitor the instance.
 * `availability_domain` - The availability domain the instance is running in.
 Example: `Uocm:PHX-AD-1`
 * `boot_volume_id` - The OCID of the attached boot volume.
 If the `source_type` is `bootVolume`, this will be the same OCID as the `source_id`.